SamirHossain2001/B11-Dragon-News/README.md

 - **Email**: `abc@gmail.com`
 - **Password**: `123456`

-> 🔒 Note: These credentials are for demonstration purposes only.
+> 🔒 _Note: These credentials are for demonstration purposes only._

 ---

-Happy reading! 📰
+Enjoy exploring the latest headlines! 📰✨